exploratory-io/book/import/google-analytics.md

 - Select View ID from the dropdown menu.
 - Set Last N days.
 The default is set to 30, which means it will extract the last 30 days.
 You can update this based on your needs.
 - Select Dimensions and Metrics from the dropdown menu.
-- Set Paginate Query if the result is 10000 rows (max for one api access) and want to get more data.
+- Set Paginate Query to Yes if the result is 10000 rows (max for one api access) and want to get more data.

 ![](images/google-analytics-setting.png)